 Jersey City, NJ – The Central Avenue S.I.D.
-Management Corporation is pleased to announce that it is seeking creative proposals for its 2015 public art installation program.
-In addition to traffic boxes and wall space, proposals for artwork in blind windows are now also being requested.
-The submission deadline for all three falls on Friday July 17th, 2015.
+Management Corporation is pleased to announce that it is seeking creative proposals for its 2016 public art installation program.

-All artists interested in participating in this program must complete and adhere to the guidelines in the Request for Proposal (RFP) prepared by the CASID.
+All artists interested in participating in this program must complete and adhere to the guidelines in the Request for Proposal (RFP) which is available online or a hard copy can be obtained from the CASID office.
 It is a competitive process allowing all artwork and artists an equal opportunity to be selected.
-A copy of the RFP can be downloaded at JCHeights.com or a hard copy can be obtained from the CASID office.

 This program is organized and administered by the Central Avenue SID and made possible in part by funds from the New Jersey State Council on the Arts/Department of State, a partner agency of the national Endowment of the Arts, administered by the Hudson County Office of Cultural & Heritage Affairs, Hudson County Executive Thomas A. DeGise and the Board of Chosen Freeholders.

 Questions can be addressed by email or call (201) 656-1366.